stefanjudis/grunt-photobox/README.md

 ![image](./tasks/assets/img/photoBox.png)

-> Plugin to prevent projects of broken layout via screenshot photo sessions.
+> Plugin to prevent your project of broken layout via screenshot photo sessions of your site.

 ## Getting Started
 This plugin requires Grunt `~0.4.1`